 - When the refrigeration plant with the constant pressure valve is stopped, a certain amount of the refrigerant remains inside the evaporator and creates pressure inside the evaporator.
 This pressure acts against the diaphragm and keeps the valve closed.
 When the refrigeration plant is started again, the evaporator pressure reduces and the constant pressure expansion valve opens again.

 Automatic Expansion Valve Features

 - The automatic expansion valve Operates with prefixed constant pressure in the evaporator.

-- It has only the bellows which is pressure operated.
+- It only has the bellows which is pressure operated.

 - This is the only type that can be used in any machine with any refrigerant where there is a constant cooling requirement.

-- When cooling decreases, pressure in the evaporator will decrease.
+- When cooling decreases, pressure in the evaporator decreases.
 But as it has to maintain constant pressure in the evaporator, it will open more and supply more liquid refrigerant to the evaporator.
 Finally, it will result in sending liquid refrigerant to the compressor.
 The compressor will be broken as all liquids are incompressible.

-- When cooling increases, pressure in the evaporator will increase.
+- When cooling increases, pressure in the evaporator increases.
 But as it has to maintain constant pressure in the evaporator, the valve will open less and supply less liquid refrigerant to the evaporator.
 More heat is not picked by the less flow of refrigerant and hence there will be an unbalance.

 - Its construction is simple.

 - It is used in small cooling plants.

 - It is cheap.

 - Check Valve Companies in United States